We may receive compensation when you click on links to products from our partners.

 3. Dress Appropriately

 Although the dress code is much more relaxed than it was 10 years ago, you should still look like a professional.
 Try to get an understanding of the company’s dress code before the interview.
 You can always call to ask about the dress code.
-Candidates should dress to impress, dressing one level up from the expected dress code is fine, one level down is not.
+Candidates should dress to impress, dressing one level up from the expected dress code is fine, but one level down is not.

 4. Be Prepared to Answer and Ask Questions